Our quest for an ethical elephant encounter: the Mahouts Elephant Foundation.

 Allegra loved the bucket shower, even though it was quite cold in the evenings and early mornings!
 If you haven’t come across one before, it is simply a large bucket full of cold water.
 You get a hand-scoop to splash the water all over yourself with, which the rest of us tried to do while the weather was still warm, but Allegra happily stripped off and did at any time!

 The toilet was a western toilet with no button flush: flushing the toilet is also done with a bucket and scoop.
 It was another adventure!
-It is great to experience these things and realise that this is how people really live still today.
+It is great to experience these things and realise that we can happily live this way, just as others do.

 The welcome ceremony and meal times in the village